Elgg/Elgg/docs/guides/upgrading.rst

     composer global require fxp/composer-asset-plugin

-If you don't do this before running ``composer install`` or ``composer create-project``, you will get an error message:
+If you don't do this before running ``composer install`` or ``composer create-project``, Elgg will attempt to run the command automatically.
+Should the installation fail, you will see an message:

 .. code:: shell